 Potato Hill State Forest encompasses 915 acres of land and is a popular destination for recreational activities including hunting, hiking, snowmobiling, camping, birdwatching, and fishing.
 The six-acre pond located on the northern portion of the forest offers peaceful scenery as well as valuable habitat for waterfowl, various mammals, snakes, salamanders, frogs, and aquatic invertebrate insects such as dragonflies.

 The 140-acre Summerland Farm Preserve has a stunning mix of forest and meadow and sweeping views of the surrounding hills.
 Bobolinks and Meadowlarks grace the grassland habitat here, and black bears have been observed roaming the hills.
 Remnants of old logging roads pass through forested sections of the property, guiding visitors through large stands of northern hardwoods.

 Both properties are part of the Emerald Necklace, an ambitious effort to link 50,000 acres of existing public open space that extends in an arc around Ithaca – from Finger Lakes National Forest in the west to Hammond Hill and Yellow Barn state forests in the east.
-These lands host 78 miles of the Finger Lakes Trail, a nearly 1,000-mile system that covers some of the most scenic land in New York.
+These lands host 78 miles of the Finger Lakes Trail which traverses some of the most scenic land in New York.